 In my practice, many recent neighbour dispute consultations start with me asking if there has been an initial discussion with a neighbour about the fence, noise, encroachments or the tree branches (and, occasionally, falling fruit) in dispute.
 9 times of 10, there has not, because of fear of a reaction or reprisal.
 And yet, many of the same people think that they want a lawyer to send an angry letter—something that I try to talk them out of.

-This leads me to the workplace and return-to-work scenarios, and the many tough talks and difficult conversations that are taking place between employers and employees, supervisors and staff, employees with one another, and so on, including: vaccinated or unvaccinated; masks or no masks; accommodation; hybrid work models; touchdown workspace; health, safety and cleaning norms; and many more—including heightened points of view on any particular topic these days it seems.
+This leads me to the workplace and return-to-work scenarios, and the many tough talks and difficult conversations that are taking place between employers and employees, supervisors and staff, employees with one another, and so on, including: return to work; accommodation; hybrid work models; touchdown workspace; health, safety and cleaning norms; and many more—including heightened points of view on any particular topic these days it seems.

 Some astute employers plan to embed conflict resolution into the design of their ‘new’ workplace environment and team building models; to help promote problem solving, simmer interoffice verbal arguments, encourage creativity and nurture well-being.